ThiagoAquino/odds-based-game/README.md

 # odds-based-game

 ## Project Description
 This project is an implementation of a simple betting game based on odds.
-It is developed using **Kotlin**, **Spring WebFlux**, and uses **H2 Database** for data storage.
+It is developed using **Kotlin**, **Spring WebFlux**, and uses **PostgresSQL** and **H2 Database** for data storage.
 The game allows players to register, place bets on numbers between 1 and 10, and win or lose based on the game's rules as described below.

 ### Main Functionalities
 1. **Player Registration**: A player can register with a name, surname, and a unique username.